It was here in 1931. Gone ten years later!

 The Flying Turns was commissioned by then-owners of the park, the Castiglioni Brothers, who purchased the park as the Rocky Point Amusement Company in 1924.
 The brothers had heavily invested in the park since taking the reins, installing attractions to rival their New England counterparts, and leveling aging structures that were erected by past owners.
 Among the spectaculars they commissioned was the 77-foot high Wildcat coaster in 1926, built by the Philadelphia Toboggan Company (PTC) from a Herb Schmeck design.
 As you can see in the photo below, Rocky Point was hugely popular during the Castiglioni era.

 By 1931, the Castiglioni Brothers were seeking another thrill ride.
 Major coasters had opened during the 1920s at several New England Parks, including Revere Beach’s Cyclone in 1925 and Lightning in 1927.
 Perhaps not wanting to top these coasters in size, the Brothers opted to bring in a coaster model not yet known to the East Coast.
 About the same time, PTC was recognizing the Turns’ potential and signed a licensing agreement with Bartlett and Miller to market the ride in North America—with the exception of the state of California.
 PTC’s Herbert Schmeck returned to Rocky Point Park to engineer the coaster but ran into some snags.
+Rocky Point had signed a 10-year lease with PTC to operate the ride so it’s not surprising that the company was intent on proving its ability to build the coaster.
 The ride opened late in the summer and Schmeck was required to stay on site for some time before he was able to get the ride operating consistently.

 I’ve circled in red the Flying Turns in the 1931 aerial photo below.